There are thousands of speakers available online and offline, making it tough to choose the best car speakers 2021.

 How often should you replace your car speakers?

-Car speakers need to be upgraded between every 4 and 6 years, depending on your personal preference.
+Car speakers need to be upgraded every 4 and 6 years, depending on your personal preference.
 You should replace your car speakers if the sound they produce is low quality, distorted at a high volume or the speakers themselves are damaged.

 What are factory speakers?